ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 $O(\sqrt k \epsilon)$ and we save a $\sqrt k$ in the $\epsilon$-part compared to the Basic Composition Theorem (Claim 10).

+**Remark**.
+In practice one can try different choices of $\beta$ and settle with the one that gives the best privacy guarantee.
+See the discussions at the end of Part 2 of this post.

 **Proof**.
 Let $p_i$, $q_i$, $p$ and $q$ be the laws of
 $M_i(x)$, $M_i(x')$, $M(x)$ and $M(x')$ respectively.